Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Related Work

-Some approaches have been developed for VGT systems that are similar to VTT systems but without topology reconfiguration capability. \cite{Hamlin-tetrobot-ram-1997} presented a kinematic control but is limited to tetrahedrons or octahedrons.~\cite{Schwager-lar-iros-2017} introduced linear actuator robots (LARs) as well as a shape morphing algorithm.
+Some approaches have been developed for VGT systems that are similar to VTT systems, but do not include topology reconfiguration.
+Kinematic control is presented in~\cite{Hamlin-tetrobot-ram-1997} but is limited to tetrahedrons or octahedrons.
+Linear actuator robots (LARs) with a shape morphing algorithm are introduced in~\cite{Schwager-lar-iros-2017}.
 These systems are in mesh graph topology constructed by multiple convex hulls, and therefore self-collision can be avoided easily.
-However, this does not apply to VTT systems because edge modules span the space in a very non-uniform manner.
+However, this does not apply to VTT systems because edge modules span the workspace in a very non-uniform manner.
 There has been some work on VTT motion planning.
-Retraction-based RRT algorithm was developed by~\cite{vtt-review-ur-2018} in order to handle this high dimensional problem with narrow passage difficulty which is a well-known issue in sampling-based planning approaches; nevertheless, this approach is not efficient because it samples the whole workspace for every node and collision checking needs to be done for every pair of members.
-Also, sometimes waypoints have to be assigned manually.~\cite{Liu-vtt-planning-iros-2019} presented a reconfiguration motion planning framework inspired by the DNA replication process --- the topology of DNA can be changed by cutting and resealing strands as tanglements form.
+The retraction-based RRT algorithm was developed in~\cite{vtt-review-ur-2018} in order to handle this high dimensional problem with narrow passage difficulty that is a well-known issue in sampling-based planning approaches; nevertheless, this approach is not efficient because it samples the whole workspace for every node and the collision checking needs to be done for every pair of members.
+Also, sometimes waypoints have to be assigned manually.
+A reconfiguration motion planning framework inspired by the DNA replication process --- the topology of DNA can be changed by cutting and resealing strands as tanglements form --- is presented in~\cite{Liu-vtt-planning-iros-2019}.
 This work is based on a new method to discretize the workspace depending on the space density and an efficient way to check self-collision.
 Both topology reconfiguration actions and geometry reconfiguration actions are involved if needed.
 However, only a single node is involved in each step and the transition model is more complicated, which makes the algorithm limited in efficiency.